 We are the California state project of the AgrAbility program.
-We assist farmers, farm workers, and their families with disabilities, injuries, and illnesses to find necessary resources so that they can continue to work and provide for their families in a safe manner.
+We assist farmers, farm workers, and their families living and employed with disabilities, injuries, and illnesses to find necessary resources so that they can continue to work and provide for their families in a safe manner.

 How can I get ergonomic tools?

 We do not provide tools directly.
 We have partnered with Ability Tools to provide our clients with ergonomic tools.
 We also work with other programs, such as the Department of Vocational Rehabilitation, to find ways to fund assistive devices our consumers need.